Economic history of South Africa: Rand Rebellion

 South African gold mines are deep and expensive to run and the mine companies endeavoured to keep costs down.
 However, in trying to train blacks for skilled jobs, they ran into conflict with white miners.
-The racist white miners resisted the integration of black miners in 1922 in the area around the centre of gold mining: the Witwatersrand.
+The white miners resisted the integration of black miners in 1922 in the area around the centre of gold mining: the Witwatersrand.

 The dispute quickly escalated with the South African Communist Party joining on the side of the miners while also promoting the idea of racial equality.
 The standoff escalated from a labour dispute to a full scale uprising labeled the Rand Rebellion.
 Eventually more than 20,000 fully equipped Union Defence Force troops had to be dispatched.
 All attempts at negotiations failed and the rebellion was eventually put down by "considerable military firepower and at the cost of over 200 lives".
 Some white miners were sentenced to hang for their roles in instigating and leading the uprising.
 Those dispatched to the gallows purportedly went quoting the rallying cry of Karl Marx and Friedrich Engels's Communist Manifesto, saying, "Workers of the world unite".